NBizzell/time-lapse-crystals/Lesson-1/worksheet1.md

 1. At the command prompt enter `raspistill -o image.jpg`
 1. On the screen you should see a preview appear for a few seconds, and then change briefly while the image is captured

-if this does not happen go back and check you have connected and activated the Camera module correctly.
+If this does not happen go back and check you have connected and activated the Camera module correctly.

+If the image appears as expecetd then you are ready to move on to [taking pictures](worksheet2.md)

 ## Licence